Lars Halvorsen Sons: Global expansion

 In the 1960s Harold's son Harvey Halvorsen became the company designer, and in 1975 formed Kong & Halvorsen Marine & Engineering Company, a joint venture between Lars Halvorsen Sons and Joseph Kong, former general manager of American Marine Company, in Hong Kong to design, build and market a new range of pleasure boats worldwide.
 Over the next two decades, hundreds of craft ranging from 30 to 134 ft were built under the Kong & Halvorsen, Island Gypsy, and Halvorsen brand names.

 Over 900 Halvorsen Boats have been built in China and exported worldwide.
 In 2000, Kong & Halvorsen Marine's 20-year contract with the Chinese government expired, and the factory was closed.
 However, Harvey and his son Mark Halvorsen continued to build boats by contracting to approved yards where they launched two additional new models, the Gourmet Cruiser and the Solo, a passage maker.

 Present

 In 2004–05, the Australian National Maritime Museum held an exhibition on Halvorsen Boats entitled Dream Boats and Work Boats – The Halvorsen Story.
 Mark Halvorsen owns Halvorsen Boat Sales in Sydney Australia which has largely become a boat importing business and specialist in the restoration of vintage Halvorsen Boats.
 Mark still designs and has his boats built in various yards in southern China.
 His father Harvey sold off the family marina in Australia in July 2006.
 Harvey Halvorsen died in March 2021.

 In popular culture

 A 134 ft Kong & Halvorsen Motor yacht called Yecats appeared in the 1987 film Overboard starring Kurt Russell and Goldie Hawn.
-The same boat renamed Attessa appeared in the 1993 film Indecent Proposal starring Woody Harrelson, Robert Redford, and Demi Moore.
+The same boat renamed Attessa appeared in the 1993 film Indecent Proposal starring Woody Harrelson, Robert Redford and Demi Moore.

-The 36 ft Kangaroo periodically appears in Australian television series Home and Away as The Blaxland.
+The 36 ft Kangaroo periodically appears in Australian television series Home & Away as The Blaxland.

-Yacht collection

-Below are some of the yachts in the Halvorsen collection.